 Recognizing Protein Deficiency

-If you feel tired most of the time, there is also a possibility that you are lacking usable protein in your diet.
-Some other symptoms:
+If you feel tired most of the time, there is a possibility that you are lacking usable protein in your diet.
+Some of the symptoms are:

 - Having puffy eyes in the morning